Program Director's Message

 Raluca Vrabie, MD

 Graduated from medical school, Mt.
 Sinai School of Medicine, New York.
 Internship and residency in Internal Medicine completed at Mount Sinai Hospital, New York.
 Gastroenterology fellowship completed at the Hospital of the University of Pennsylvania.
-Attending physician at Winthrop University Hospital, GI Division since August 2010 and Assistant Professor of Clinical Medicine, State University of New York at Stony Brook School of Medicine.
+Attending physician at NYU Winthrop Hospital, GI Division since August 2010 and Assistant Professor of Clinical Medicine, State University of New York at Stony Brook School of Medicine.
 She is board certiified in GI and her specialty is: inflammatory bowel disease and women’s health.

 Patrick Saitta, MD